The Best Savings Accounts in Nevada for 2024

 With a $100 minimum deposit, you’ll get a low interest rate and an ATM card that you can use to make withdrawals from any ATM on the bank’s network.

-That makes it easy to get to make withdrawals and deposits, but there aren’t any other perks that set this account apart from the competition.
+That makes it easy to make withdrawals and deposits, but no other perks set this account apart from the competition.

 First National Bank of Ely